nbleisch/YAMC/README.md

 - Reaction attacks only on 6+
 - Does not give assists
-- When activated gets hit and drops out of engaged and behaves as described with blaze.
+- When activated gets hit and drops out of engaged.
+Behaves now as enaged with blaze.
 Other fighters can make an attack after doing a successfull ini check

 ### Templates and melee

 - Every fighter gets hit even when it's not under the template

+### Templates and different heights

+- ???